Nasal TuRbinate reduction

 Certain conditions such as allergies, non-allergic rhinitis, a deviated nasal septum, and environmental irritants can result in excessive enlargement of the lower nasal turbinates.
-This results in nasal congestion, difficulty breathing through the nose, and can cause a more severe level of nasal obstruction.
+This results in nasal congestion and difficulty breathing through the nose.
+It can also cause a more severe level of nasal obstruction.

 Frequently, patients experience worsening nasal congestion while sleeping or lying down.
 This is due to further enlargement of the turbinates when we assume a recumbent position (lying down).

 When the nasal turbinates become enlarged and cause the symptoms described above, an office based procedure called inferior turbinate modification usually provides excellent results.
 This produces a 20-25% reduction in the volume of the turbinate that results in relief from nasal congestion and obstruction.

 You are not given general or IV sedation, therefore you will be awake during the procedure.
 Dr. Sikand will numb the areas he plans to work on with topical medications including a decongestant and numbing nasal spray, an anesthetic gel consisting of three different numbing medications, and lidocaine injections.
 These injections are rarely felt due to the numbing gels used before this step.

 During turbinate reduction, a 3 mm diameter wand attached to a suction device is used to remove excessive tissue from the enlarged turbinate underneath the mucous membrane that lines the turbinate.
 Usually, there isn’t any pain during this procedure.
 Including the numbing process, the procedure takes about 30-35 minutes.